Rev. Odir Flores performing a baptism

 Mision San Juan de Dios (formerly known as Partners), Wichita KS

-This ministry is led by Ivan Gonzales; a former Roman Catholic priest and candidate for ordination in the ELCA.
-The ministry is located in the Planeview area of Wichita, an impoverished area of the city.
+This ministry is led by Rev. Ivan Gonzales and located in the Planeview area of Wichita, an impoverished area of the city.
 The San Juan community is committed to becoming a hub for Latino ministry in Wichita and south central Kansas.
 Approx. 45–60 people gather each Sunday for worship in a church building they share with their United Methodist brothers and sisters.
 The congregation also concentrates on being a community center to the neighborhood and offers Zumba classes, hosts the neighborhood association meeting, and other gatherings.

 South Sudanese, St. Joseph, MO

 In April, 2006, the South Sudanese Worshipping Community of St. Joseph began offering worship services in Dinka, the language of the largest ethnic group in South Sudan.
 The congregation is a partnership of First Lutheran Church, St. Joseph, MO.
-Pastor Roger Lenander serves as mentor for the congregation's pastor, part-time mission developer and seminary student Philip Deng.
+Pastor Philip Deng serves as pastor, and part-time mission developer.

 "We opened with a prayer service on April 1, 2006 in the same building we are still now.
 Our background was Episcopalian, as the Anglican church is more visible in South Sudan.
 Then we realize that we are all believers in one God and we asked the Central States Synod if we would be able to join them and they said, "Why not?